INVESTOR HREDD PRECISION TOOLS

 [3] “Rana Plaza,” Clean Clothes Campaign, accessed March 5, 2024, https://cleanclothes.org/campaigns/past/rana-plaza.

-Most certifications certify the supplier, not the relationship between the buyer and supplier.
+Most initiatives certify the supplier, not the relationship between the buyer and supplier.
 In this way they provide assurance for the buyer that the supplier is better than others.
-To apply shared responsibility in a certification context, a scheme could hold a buyer to account for their procurement policies as a precondition for membership.
-This could entail adopting a standard for evaluating the member company’s sourcing practices since sourcing practices are widely known to be a source of supply chain risk.
+To apply shared responsibility in a certification context, an initiative could hold a buyer to account for their procurement policies as a precondition for membership.
+This could entail adopting a standard for evaluating the adhering entity's sourcing practices since sourcing practices are widely known to be a source of supply chain risk.

 Some initiatives contain measures that acknowledge buyer power and responsibility.
-These measures vary, as can be seen below:
+For example:

-The first is the Sustainability Differential, a mandatory monetary payment paid to producers on top of the market price for the sale of certified crop.
-The second is Sustainability Investments which are made by market actors to contribute to the investments needed to drive sustainability progress at origin.[3]
+1. Sustainability Differential, a mandatory monetary payment paid to producers on top of the market price for the sale of certified crops.

 The following two initiatives that do not certify are also notable for accounting for buyer power and responsibility in different ways: